Doosan to showcase hydrogen, robot innovations at CES 2022

 When visitors first enter Doosan’s booth, they will be greeted by Doosan Robotics’ collaborative robots playing drums, the official added.

 At the same time, Doosan Heavy Industries will show how its offshore wind turbines can generate clean electricity and use it to produce green hydrogen.
-The company will also showcase technology to convert waste into hydrogen as well as a hydrogen turbine 1/6th of its real size.
+The company will also showcase technology that converts waste into hydrogen, as well as a hydrogen turbine 1/6th of its real size.

 Doosan Mobility Innovation will exhibit a fixed-wing drone capable of vertical take-off with a flight time of 5.5 hours and a travel distance of over 500 kilometers.
 The firm will also display a hydrogen power pack for drones that is operational at temperatures below freezing.